 An agent-based web filter operates on client devices to ensure adherence to the organization's internet usage policies by controlling access to websites and filtering content.
-Agent-based filters monitor and restrict web traffic on the user’s browser, often providing protection even when the device is not connected to the corporate network.
-Other answers seem related but don't accurately describe the primary role of an agent-based web filter.
+Agent-based filters monitor and restrict web traffic on the user's browser, often providing protection even when the device is not connected to the corporate network.
+The other answers describe different security tools; one describes a centralized web filter, which operates from a server or proxy, while the others describe firewalls and VPNs.

 Ask Bash